haxxnz/nzcp-js/README.md

 There is a CORS policy on https://nzcp.identity.health.nz/.well-known/did.json which makes it currently unable to be fetched from the browser.
 The only option for browser based verifiers is currently to use the `verifyPassURIOffline` function.
 The Ministry Of Health is aware of this issue and is working to resolve it.

 Offline scanners or scanners opperating in poor network conditions will also need to use `verifyPassURIOffline`.
-Since `verifyPassURI` requires a internet connection to resolve the DID document.
+Since `verifyPassURI` requires an Internet connection to resolve the DID document.

-NZCP-JS has decided to support both use cases but which one to use is a decision that a user of this library is best position to make.
+NZCP.js has decided to support both use cases but which one to use is a decision that the user of this library is in the best position to make.
 If you have a network connection and want to be completely correct (and to specification) use `verifyPassURI`.
-If you want speed, don't have a network connection or don't mind using a cached DID document, use `verifyPassURIOffline`.
+If you want speed, don't have a network connection or don't mind using a prefetched DID document, use `verifyPassURIOffline`.

 If you want to supply your own trusted issuer or DID document parameters, you can follow the Advanced Usage guide above.